uber-go/fx/README.md

 Internally, this uses a pluggable mechanism for reporting these values, so they can be reported to M3, logging, etc., at the service owner's discretion.
-By default the metrics are not reported (using a `tally.NoopScope`)
+By default, the metrics are not reported (using a `tally.NoopScope`).

 ## Configuration